Plight of the Platypus

 Despite the sobering news that recent research has brought, researchers and conservationists committed to protecting the species all emphasize that there’s still time to revive its ailing populations and make sure the healthy ones continue to thrive.
 And that would happen much sooner, they add, if policymakers took action now, rather than waiting for additional data.
 Griffiths, for one, says he’s seen enough to convince him that the platypus already qualifies for protection.
 “I’d bet my house on it,” he says.

 What is beyond dispute is that the platypus, once so common that it was thought to be an indelible part of the Australian landscape, is now in need of help from its greatest threat: people.
 “I think we’ve seen beyond any shadow of a doubt that the platypus isn’t a species we can take for granted,” says Williams.

 Douglas Gimesy is a conservation and wildlife photojournalist who focuses on Australian issues.
-An Associate Fellow of the International League of Conservation Photographers, his work has been published in National Geographic, Australian Geographic, BBC Wildlife, and Audubon, along with other mainstream newspapers and magazines.
+A Senior Fellow of the International League of Conservation Photographers, his work has been published in National Geographic, Australian Geographic, BBC Wildlife, and Audubon, along with other mainstream newspapers and magazines.